TediusTimmy/SoundEngine/README.md

 Custom Instruments
 ------------------

 This final bit will be about custom instruments.
+After I actually watched the videos on writing a software synthesizer, I changed this architecture up a bit.

-To create a custom instrument, one needs to implement `TD_SOUND::InstrumentImpl`.
-This class has a `note` function which takes the frequency to play (in Hertz), and the global time to play it at (in seconds).
-Yes.
-That is GLOBAL time, which will confound your attempts to give the instrument a proper ADSR (or AHDSR or DAHDSR) envelope.
-Currently, the implementation of `TD_SOUND::Voice` doesn't allow the release of one note to overlap the attack of the next, so that's a problem.
-Instrument implementations should not have modifiable internal state.
+Now, I am following the advice that an instrument is an oscillator and an envelope.
+So, one needs to implement `TD_SOUND::OscillatorImpl` and possibly `TD_SOUND::EnvelopeImpl` (if the default AR Envelope doens't work for you).
+The interface for `TD_SOUND::OscillatorImpl` is the same as the old interface to `TD_SOUND::InstrumentImpl`, with one exception: the `note` function is given the current time in note time.
+As a refresher, the `TD_SOUND::OscillatorImpl` class has a `note` function which takes the frequency to play (in Hertz) and the note-relative time to play it at (in seconds), and it returns the same from -1.0 to 1.0.
+For every unique note, time will always start at zero.
+The `TD_SOUND::EnvelopeImpl` has two functions: `release` and `loud`.
+The `release` function is expected to return the length of the release for the instrument (in seconds).
+This is expected to be constant and not vary by note played or anything.
+The `loud` function is given the current note time (in seconds) and the time the note was released at ((in seconds) or -1.0 if the note hasn't been released yet), and it returns the amplitude of the note, from 0.0 to 1.0.
+Oscillator and Envelope implementations should not have modifiable internal state.
 Any internal state should be fixed at construction.
-You then instantiate a `TD_SOUND::Instrument` class with a shared pointer to an instance of your `TD_SOUND::InstrumentImpl` class.
-The PIMPL idiom is used here to allow `TD_SOUND::Instrument` to be handled with value-like semantics, as I feel value-like semantics are easier to understand, and easier to understand programs are more likely to be correct.
+You then instantiate a `TD_SOUND::Oscillator` or `TD_SOUND::Envelope` class with a shared pointer to an instance of your `TD_SOUND::OscillatorImpl` or `TD_SOUND::EnvelopeImpl` class.
+The PIMPL idiom is used here to allow `TD_SOUND::Oscillator`, `TD_SOUND::Envelope`, and `TD_SOUND::Instrument` to be handled with value-like semantics, as I feel value-like semantics are easier to understand, and easier to understand programs are more likely to be correct.
+FINALLY, you construct your custom Instrument by passing in your custom Oscillator and Envelope.

 To use your custom instrument with MML music: you will need to call `TD_SOUND::buildVoiceFromString()` passing the custom instrument as the second argument (and don't change the instrument in the string).
 This builds a `TD_SOUND::Voice` using your custom instrument, and it needs to be put into a `std::vector` and passed to construct a `TD_SOUND::Maestro`.
 Finally, this is passed to `TD_SOUND::Venue::getInstance().queueMusic()`.
 It is annoying, but possible.